codeschluss/jugendwerkstatt.dev/README.md

 _You have to change the URL near 'History' from http://localhost:8080/graphql to http://localhost:8080/api/graphql Otherwise the schema wont be reached_

+## Specification and data model

+The folder `specs` contains the datamodel and is a [Modelio](https://www.modelio.org/downloads/download-modelio.html) project.

+To open the project open Modelio and switch the workspace to `specs`.

 ## How to update the subprojects to the newest versions?

 This repository contains newest stable versions.